 Obtaining a Travel Card

-Thecardholder applicant submits the Cardholder Application-Travel Card to request the card.
-He or she must complete the online Travel & Travel Card Training course and pass the course quiz in order to obtain the card.
+Go to Concur Request to complete the Travel Card application.
+Complete the online Travel & Travel Card Training course and pass the course quiz in order to obtain the card.
 Additional training is required as noted on the application form.

 A Travel Card cardholder may be either an employee or affiliate fiscal staff.

 Upon issuance, the card is sent to the cardholder’s work address.

 The cardholder reports a lost or stolen card by contacting US Bank immediately at 1.800.344.5696 (outside U.S., call collect 1.701.461.2010).

 The CU Travel Card is cancelled with a Cardholder Update form.